Luciasanchezg/htmed/README.md

 -   treat, mediator and outcome (characters): these three arguments refer to the columns from `data.models` with the treatment, mediator and outcome information, respectively.
--   data.split: will be explained later.
+-   data.split (characters): will be explained later.

 There is an additional argument `seed` that can be introduced to ensure reproducibility of results.